 Visitors to Kenya and, to a lesser extent, Lewa Wildlife Conservancy, need several vaccinations before leaving home.
 Malaria is the biggest health concern for visitors and antimalarials are recommended.
-The use of mosquito repellent (those containing DEET are most effective) is highly recommended, as well as covering up in the evening, to minimize the risk of getting bitten.
+The use of mosquito repellent (those containing DEET are most effective) recommended, as well as covering up in the evening, to minimize the risk of getting bitten.

 It’s very important to respect safety precautions concerning wildlife when in Lewa Wildlife Conservancy, or any protected area with animals.
 Keep in mind the potential danger and unpredictability of wildlife encounters, although incidents are very rare.
-Put your trust in the guides who are well trained and listen to their advice.